-- Memberships are saved in the target system as an object property in list form (Example: List of user accounts in the Members property of an Active Directory group). - Memberships can be modified in either of the connected systems. - A provisioning workflow and provisioning processes are set up.
+- Memberships are saved as an object property in list form in the target system.
+Examples: List of user accounts in the Member property of a group OR List of profiles in the MemberOf property of a user account - Memberships can be modified in either of the connected systems. - A provisioning workflow and provisioning processes are set up.